cmantuano/askdata-docs/docs/task_sentence_classification_italian.md

 # About the task #

 The workflow requires as input:
-  - dataset
+  - Dataset
-  - column_name: name of a column to classify of the given dataset
+  - Column: name of a column to classify of the given dataset.
-  - output_column_name: optional name of the target column where the outputs will be stored.
+  - Output column name: (*optional*) name of the target column where the outputs will be stored.
 Default is "Topics".
+  - Slug of Dataset Output: slug where the output dataset will be saved.
-  - model: optional string to specify the model, used to classify the input sentence.
-Default model is [...].
+  - Model: (*optional*) string to specify the model, used to classify the input sentence.
+Default model is a BERT-based one-shot classifier.

-The workflow returns as output a new dataset with the selected *column_name* and the *output_column_name*.
+The workflow returns as output the input dataset with the addition of the *output_column_name* with the model outputs.

 ## Model and classes ##

-Default model is a one-shot classifier based on Bert model.
+Default model is a one-shot classifier based on BERT.
 The labels are: ```internet, mail, phone, technology, other, assistance, disservice, report, product, problem, price,  access, video, audio, games, light, building```.

 Get in touch with the Askdata team if you want to bind a new model.